llwt/aerospace-layout-manager/README.md

 * Falls back to a configurable "stash" workspace so your primary workspace starts clean.
 * One-line listing of all available layouts.
 * Optional **fractional sizing** for windows and groups via a simple `size` field (e.g. `"size": "2/3"`).
+* Supports **multi-display setups** with the `display` field to correctly calculate window sizes, in a per-layout basis.

 ---